Masthead Image https://77snszqv.media.zestyio.com/CC_V2-BTS-2728-1920.jpg

 “No issues whatsoever with all that equipment,” he states.
 “We used the arm car for some of the horse riding, inside a pickup truck on Nodo [Inertia wheels], and used a Ronin 2 [stabilization system], and it all went beautifully.
 At one point, we put the camera on a heavy lifter, as well, and it performed great.
 Even just the single-stop NDs in camera were great.
 If you are in an arm car and have remote control to the camera and your light is constantly changing, you don’t have to stop to pull NDs, and can just use the single-stop NDs in the camera.
 That was wonderful—we could always maintain depth of field at the press of a button.”

-Konczal, acting as camera operator, also utilized the VENICE 2 with Sony’s Rialto camera extension system for a tricky stunt scene capturing a cowboy riding a bull in a rodeo corral.
+Konczal, acting as camera operator, also utilized the VENICE 2 with Sony’s VENICE Extension System for a tricky stunt scene capturing a cowboy riding a bull in a rodeo corral.

 But it was the camera’s ability to function without much light that really floored the cinematographer.
 Near the end of the piece, there is another stunt scene in which a cowboy is tormented and then dragged by a horse out of a barn.
 Konczal was particularly struck by how little light he employed in the barn compared to what he had expected.